maecana/mc_weather/readme.md

 ___________________________

 DESCRIPTION:
-A simple weather app that show all the weather of a specific city all around the globe.
+A simple weather app that shows the average, minimum, and maximum temperature, humidity, and pressure, and the type of weather a specific city all around the globe.

 ____________________
 SYSTEM REQUIREMENTS: